EC7495/Jarvis/README.md

   http://chromedriver.chromium.org/<br/>
   This will allow automated navigation capabilities in the Google Chrome web browser.

-Remember to change the executable path for `self.driver` in the Jarvis `__init__` method to be the path of your own ChromeDrive executable file.
+Remember to change the executable path for `self.driver` in the Jarvis `__init__` method to be the path of your own ChromeDriver executable file.

 ## Jarvis API: